REC Prompt-to-Video Playground

 Workflow Experiments

-A lighter way to mess around with prompts, templates, framing, and workflows without learning raw ComfyUI first.
+A lighter way to mess around with prompts, templates, references, refinement, audio, and workflows without learning raw ComfyUI first.

 Highlighted Feature